Submitty/Submitty/README_utm_arm.txt

    * "Done" on configure proxy
    * "Done" on alternate mirror
    * "Done" on default for storage configuration / storage layout
-   * "Done" on default for storage configuration / file system
+   * Guided storage configuration / file system:

-      - set the "device" "mounted at /" to be most of your space (e.g. 60GB) it probably defaulted to 30BG (leaving 30GB of free)
+      - Select "Custom storage layout" and then "Done"
+      - Select "free space" then "Add GPT Partition"
+      - Keep the defaults and select "Create"

    * "Continue" on confirm destructive action
    * Fill in the profile setup (set a <USERNAME> & <PASSWORD>)